pgaskin/dictutil/docs/index.md

 - Coming soon.

 ## dictgen
 dictgen is an easy-to-use tool/library to generate Kobo dictionaries from scratch or use in conversion scripts.
+It deals with all the unusual bits (e.g. variant capitalization, prefix generation, etc) for you and gives warnings when it can't.

 - Coming soon.